 So, if you’re contemplating applying for SSDI benefits, remember the significance of medical evidence.
 It’s not merely a box to tick—it’s the key to demonstrating your eligibility and securing the benefits you need.

-If you want to ensure that you provide all the necessary medical evidence to the SSA, consider reaching out to a disability attorney.
+If you want to ensure that you provide all the necessary medical evidence to the SSA, consider reaching out to a Social Security Disability attorney.
 They can assist you in collecting medical documentation and ensuring nothing is overlooked.